lightningdevkit/ldk-swift/README.md

 python3 ./
 ```

-Now, the contents of the `bindings/LDK` folder will have been completely regenerated.
+Now, the contents of `./ci/LDKSwift/Sources/LDKSwift/bindings` will have been completely regenerated.

 ### Preparing the correct Xcode version